September 1, 2023 – September 30, 2023

 Capital Grant Program developed to grow tourism assets in Sampson County

-The Sampson County Convention & Visitors Bureau (SCCVB) has announced today that open enrollment will start effective July 1, 2018 and will run through July 30, 2018 for all Capital Grant Program Applications.
-All applications must be postmarked by July 30, 2018 to be considered in the first application cycle.
+The Sampson County Convention & Visitors Bureau (SCCVB) has announced today that open enrollment will start effective September 1, 2023 and will run through September 30, 2023 for the Capital Grant Program Applications.
+All applications must be postmarked by September 30, 2023 to be considered in the fourth application cycle.

 The Capital Grant Program is to assist in the development and growth of tourism throughout Sampson County.
 On November 28, 2017, the Sampson County CVB Board of Directors approved the implementation and funding of the Sampson County Convention & Visitors Bureau Capital Grants Program.